Capturing the dynamical repertoire of single neurons with generalized linear models: Spiking precision and reliability

 A noteworthy feature of the spike trains of the GLM neurons considered above is their high degree of spike timing precision and reliability across trials.
 This precision arises from the fact that the conditional intensity (or instantaneous spike rate) rises abruptly at spike times (due to filter outputs passing through a rapidly accelerating exponential nonlinearity), and decreases immediately after each spike due to suppressive effects of the post-spike filter.
 By contrast, a Poisson GLM without recurrent feedback, more commonly known as a linear-nonlinear Poisson (LNP) cascade model, cannot produce temporally precise spike responses to a constant stimulus because its output is constrained to be a Poisson process.

 Real neurons, however, seem to be capable of both response modes: they emit precisely-timed spikes in some settings and highly variable spike trains in others.
-A seminal paper by Mainen \& Sejnowski illustrated this duality by showing that spike responses to a constant DC current exhibit substantial trial-to-trial variability, whereas responses to a rapidly fluctuating injected current are precise and repeatable across trials \cite{Mainen95}.
+A seminal paper by Mainen \& Sejnowski illustrated this duality by showing that spike responses to a constant DC current exhibit substantial trial-to-trial variability, whereas responses to a rapidly fluctuating injected current are precise and repeatable across trials \citep{Mainen95}.
 Deterministic models like the Izhikevich model cannot, of course, mimic this property because their spikes are perfectly reproducible for any stimulus.
-(A stochastic version of the Izhikevich model with an appropriate level of injected noise could likely overcome this shortcoming, however.)
-Here we show that the GLM naturally reproduces the same form of stimulus-dependent changes in precision and reliability observed in real neurons. \figref{mainen} shows that a single GLM (with parameters identical to those fit to the tonic-spiking Izhikevich neuron, shown in \figref{rs}) produces irregular spiking in response to a constant stimulus with low-to-intermediate amplitude, and precisely-timed, reliable spikes in response to a stimulus with large, rapid fluctuations.
+(A stochastic version of the Izhikevich model with an appropriate level of injected noise could likely overcome this shortcoming, however.
+See \cite{Schneidman98} for a similar case in a Hodgkin-Huxley neuron.)
+Here we show that the GLM naturally reproduces the same form of stimulus-dependent changes in precision and reliability observed in real neurons.
+Figure~\ref{fig:mainen} shows that a single GLM (with parameters identical to those fit to the tonic-spiking Izhikevich neuron, shown in Figure~\ref{fig:rs}) produces irregular spiking in response to a constant stimulus with low-to-intermediate amplitude, and precisely-timed, reliable spikes in response to a stimulus with large, rapid fluctuations.